AbhigyanSrivastav/web-dev/README.md

 # Chrome Extension

 This extension provides you with randomly fetched quotes from the famous American rapper Kanye West.
 Every time you click on the extension's icon it will serve you with a random quote from Kanye west.

+# Spotify Clone

+Created a spotify clone to better understand the play,pause,timeupdate etc. events of Javascript.

+# Drums

+Created a a website which detects and responds with musical sounds corresponding to the pressed key from the keyboard with the help of keyboard events.